danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

   - "Capybara Webdriver Element not Clickable Resolved"
 ---

 Long-lived web applications need end-to-end tests, also known as system or browser-based tests.
 These tests need to ensure *correct* behaviour, but also be *communicative*.
 System tests simulate real user behavior, verifying full-stack workflows through the UI.
-But as a project grows, traditional system tests can become hard to read and harder to maintain, especially when the test code obscures *what* is being tested behind *how* it’s implemented.
+But as a project grows, traditional system tests can become hard to read and harder to maintain, especially when the test code obscures *what* is being tested behind *how* it's implemented.

-That’s where [Cucumber](https://cucumber.io/) comes in.
+That's where [Cucumber](https://cucumber.io/) comes in.
 By separating high-level intent from low-level implementation, Cucumber lets you write tests in plain language that developers, product managers, and future-you can all understand at a glance.
-In this post, I’ll walk through examples from a Rails app I built, the [Book Review Demo](https://github.com/danielabar/book_review_demo), to show how Cucumber can make your test suite more readable, maintainable, and enduring.
+In this post, I'll walk through examples from a Rails app I built, the [Book Review Demo](https://github.com/danielabar/book_review_demo), to show how Cucumber can make your test suite more readable and maintainable.

 This post assumes you are familiar with Ruby on Rails and have some experience writing system or feature tests, such as with RSpec and Capybara or similar tools.

 ## What Is Cucumber

 Cucumber is a testing tool that lets you describe application behavior in plain language.
 Unlike tools such as Capybara or Selenium, which control the browser directly, Cucumber sits *above* your browser automation stack.
-Its job isn’t to drive the browser, but to express what you want to test in a way that anyone on your team, technical or non technical, can read and understand.
+Its job isn't to drive the browser, but to express what you want to test in a way that anyone on your team, technical or non technical, can read and understand.

 Cucumber scenarios are written in a structured format called [Gherkin](https://cucumber.io/docs/gherkin/reference), which uses keywords like `Feature`, `Background`, `Scenario`, `Given`, `When`, and `Then` to describe user-facing behavior.
+Each line beginning with `Given`, `When`, `Then` or `And` is called a *step*, which is a plain-language instruction that maps to Ruby code performing the actual test logic.

 For example: